 1. recommended: These books can teach children about history, culture, science, human nature, life in general, etc. Sentence structure and vocabulary are appropriate for the target audience, and characters are fairly well-developed and believable.
 Heroes follow a moral code or at least learn from mistakes and regret any evil done.
 Plots are interesting enough to keep an adult's attention.

 2. highly recommended: Like the recommended books, children can gain knowledge from these books, but they also make the reader think.
 They are extremely well-written, and their characters are well-developed, complex human beings, especially the protagonists.
 While the heroes and heroines are not perfect, they practice virtue, recognize their mistakes and try to overcome their human frailties.
 Plots are sufficiently intriguing that even an adult would find them entertaining.
-While the classics certainly fall into this category, many modern children's books do as well.

 3. acceptable: These are books that are not exceptional, but have nothing offensive or problematic in them.
 They contain basic grammar and vocabulary and probably will not challenge their intended audience.
-Characters are stereotypical and not developed.
-Plots are predictable.
+Characters are stereotypical and not developed; plots are predictable.

-4. recommended with reservations: Sometimes, we come across a book that is quite good, but has issues that some parents would find problematic or worth discussing with their child.
+4. recommended with reservations: Occasionally, we come across a book that is quite good, but has issues that some parents would find problematic or worth discussing with their child.
 We try to point these out in the reviews.

 5. not recommended: These are books we believe are inappropriate for their intended audience, are offensive, or are simply not well written.
-We explain in the reviews what we feel is problematic about the book.
+We discuss in the reviews what we feel is problematic about the book.
 When possible, we provide alternative titles.

 For readers who do not have time to sift through all of our reviews, we have organized recommended reading by age group on the lower right of this page.
 Links to titles according to genre are further down (though these books are not all recommended).
 If you have a favorite reviewer, click on his/her name at the top of any review to be linked to an author page.
-We appreciate feedback from our readers and encourage you to post comments after our reviews.
-You may also contact us via the “about this blog” link.